jonfroehlich/CSE590Sp2018/L07-OpenCV/README.md

+# Setting Up OpenCV in Android Studio
 Notes on starting an Android OpenCV project.

-1. Download the (OpenCV for Android library from SourceForge)[https://sourceforge.net/projects/opencvlibrary/files/opencv-android/].
+1. Download the [OpenCV for Android library from SourceForge](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/).
 Similar to Python, the OpenCV team maintains both a version 2 (2.4.13) and a version 3 of the library (currently 3.4.1).
 We are using [3.4.1](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/3.4.1/) in our course.

 2. Unzip the OpenCV library in a directory of your choice.
 I put mine in \CSE590\libs\OpenCV-3.4.1-android-sdk.
 Within this folder, there should be three sub-folders: apk, samples, and sdk.